secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/content/content-marketing/index.html.md

 #### Topic page

-A topic page is a high-level explanatory "pillar" page dedicated to a specific topic, such as [version control](/topics/version-control/), [application security](/topics/application-security/), or [continuous integration](/topics/ci-cd/).
+A topic page is a high-level explanatory "pillar" page dedicated to a specific topic, such as [version control](/topics/version-control/), [DevSecOps](/topics/devsecops/), or [continuous integration](/topics/ci-cd/).
 Topic pages should explain what the subject is, why it is important, and explain the basic concepts of the subject.
 Topic pages should include links to additional related resources, such as blogs, web articles, videos, and case studies, as well as at least one CTA to a gated asset.

 #### Web article